amire2000/amire2000.github.io/_posts/mini_projects/turtlesim/2019-11-22-turtlesim-hello.md

 ![](/images/2019-11-21-20-58-48.png)

 # topics
-- publish message int topic using `` command
+- publish message into topic using `rostopic pub` command
-- subscribe to topic and view message data
+- subscribe to topic and view message data using `rostopic echo` command

 ## publish